Misa-De-Codes/JavaScript-Basic-Projects/README.md

 ### **1. Bookmark Saver**
 My first-ever project!
 A simple bookmark saver with a dark mode toggle. *Note: It doesn’t store bookmarks in local storage yet.*

-### **🖩 Basic Calculator**
-A basic arithmetic calculator.
-While making this, I learned how JavaScript handles user inputs and mathematical operations.

 ### **2. Heads and Tails Game**
 A fun little game that taught me about randomization and basic game logic.
 Includes a scoring system!